Rosacea Treatment and You

 Some oral antibiotics your doctor might try are minocycline (Dynacin), erythromycin (ERYC), metronidazole (Flagyl), and doxycycline (Vibramycin.)

 Like any medicine, oral antibiotics can cause side effects.
-Treatment is typically long-term, often lasting at least six months.
+Treatment is typically long-term, often lasting at least six months. - Other Drugs

 If these rosacea treatments don't work, your doctor may try other medicines, such as isotretinoin (Accutane.)
 However, because of its serious side effects -- like a risk of birth defects -- its use is not routine.